-In testing, given a test time-series, we conduct gesture recognition with the sliding window size of 64 and the ~\textit{stride of 64}.
-We show an initial recognition output in Fig.~\ref{fig:smooth}, which demonstrates some false classification.
-Thus, we further apply two post-smoothing methods on the initial recognition outputs.
+In testing, given a test time series with the length of $N$, we conduct gesture recognition with the FoV of 64 and the stride of 64.
+We show a raw recognition output in Fig.~\ref{fig:smooth}, which shows some jitter errors due to random false classification.
+Thus, we further apply two post-smoothing methods to the raw recognition outputs:

-{\tt (1) Multiple Test Voting~(MTV)}.
-We conduct gesture recognition over the test time-series via the sliding window size of 64 with the~\textit{stride of 1}, resulting in multiple outputs on each sample.
-For each sample, we take the mode of all its outputs as its final recognition result.
+(1) Multiple Test Voting~(MTV).
+We conduct gesture recognition over the test time series via the FoV of 64 with the~\textit{stride of 1}, which results in multiple outputs on each sampling point, as shown in Fig.~\ref{fig:mtv}.
+For each sampling point within the time series, we take the output that appears most often, i.e., the mode, of all its outputs as its final recognition result.

-{\tt (2) The Mode Filter~(TMF)}.
-For each sample, we use the output mode of its nearest 128 samples as its final recognition result, naming a Mode Filter with window size of 128 and stride of 1.
+(2) The Mode Filter~(TMF).
+For each sample, we use the mode of outputs on its nearest 128 samples as its final recognition result.
+We call this method the Mode Filter with a window size of 128 and stride of 1.

-A post-smoothed example is visualized in Fig.~\ref{fig:smooth}, which shows that MTV and TMF can effectively reduce errors and improve the sample-wise handwashing gesture semantic segmentation, numerical results reported in Section~\ref{sec:evaluation}.
+A post-smoothed example is visualized in Fig.~\ref{fig:smooth}, which shows that MTV and TMF can effectively reduce jitter errors and improve sample-wise gesture recognition.
+The numerical comparison results will be reported in Section~\ref{sec:evaluation}.